Corpus Christi Hit and Run Accident Law Firm

 If you or a loved has been the victim of a hit and run accident, it is important that you contact a car accident attorney as soon as possible.
 You may be dealing with severe injuries and might not know how you’re going to pay your medical bills.
 The vehicle you rely on to get to work, school, and other obligations might be severely damaged or totaled.
 The stress of recovery and the financial burdens of a hit and run accident can be too much to bear.

-Contacting the attorney at Brunkenhoefer, P.C.
-Injury Attorney can help you alleviate this stress.
+Contacting the attorneys at Brunkenhoefer, P.C.
+Injury Law can help you alleviate this stress.
 We are ready to help you get the compensation you need to pay your bills and move on with your life after the hit-and-run accident.
 Money can’t prevent the crash from ever happening or prevent you from getting hurt, but financial compensation could help you get your life back on track after the crash.

 Why Choose Brunkenhoefer, P.C.
-Injury Attorney?
+Injury Law Firm?

-The highly qualified and compassionate attorney at Brunkenhoefer, P.C.
-Injury Attorney has been handling personal injury cases in Corpus Christi for over 40 years.
+The highly qualified and compassionate attorneys at Brunkenhoefer, P.C.
+Injury Law has been handling personal injury cases in Corpus Christi for over 40 years.
 We go above and beyond for our clients.
 We believe it is our duty to get you the maximum amount of compensation and see to it that justice is served.
 We work on a contingency-fee-basis, so you won’t owe us a penny unless we secure compensation for your claim.

 Frequently Asked Questions